 Let's run it.

-Making easier to use
+Making it easier to use

 This adds the extension method AddApiKey instead of calling AddScheme.
 Change the Configure method in Startup class to use the new method.